saltyorg/docs/docs/reference/saltbox-vs-cloudbox.md

 In terms of functionality the high points are

 - Validated Ubuntu 20.04 and 22.04 support (Saltbox will try to support newer releases quicker than Cloudbox has) which is useful in terms of hardware acceleration support with newer CPUs.
-- Support for IPv6 (has seen limited testing so far though) within the docker container network using NAT since we still want to keep things behind the reverse proxy.
+- Support for IPv6 within the docker container network using NAT since we still want to keep things behind the reverse proxy.
 - Inventory system for simpler, upgrade-protected customization
 - Authelia single sign-on
 - Choice of SSL provider [Let's Encrypt or ZeroSSL]
 - ability to use a subdomain rather than a TLD (`rolename.subdomain.domain.tld` rather than `rolename.domain.tld`)
-- support for running without a domain in local installs
 - Generalized support for multiple app instances [replacement for the "ArrX" system]
 - Ongoing maintenance and active development